Dr Omar Atiq Chairman BoG Of American College Of Physicians Visits Pakistan - UrduPoint

 Expressing their delight over the selection of Dr Omar as the Chairman, the Pakistani community in the US has termed the meritorious achievement a great honor for the country.

-In his meeting with President and PM he highlighted that American college of physicians (ACP) is a diverse community of internal medicine specialists and subspecialists united by a commitment to excellence.
+During the visit, he highlighted that American college of physicians (ACP) is a diverse community of internal medicine specialists and sub specialists united by a commitment to excellence.

 With 159,000 members in countries across the globe, ACP is the largest medical-specialty society in the world.
 ACP and its physician members lead the profession in education, standard-setting, and the sharing of knowledge to advance the science and practice of internal medicine, he said.